arjit-32/csprimer/src/content/articles/dl-combinational-circuits.md

 ### 6. Encoder

 Converts one of 2ⁿ active inputs into an n-bit binary code.
+They take multiple inputs and compress them into a binary code.
 Opposite of a decoder; only one input should be active at a time.

 ---

 ## Conclusion

+Mastering combinational circuits is the first step toward understanding how modern hardware.
 These components are the building blocks of more advanced hardware systems like ALUs, control units, and memory addressing circuits.